Members

 Cathy McEvoy (Musical Director, vocals & fiddle)

-GP_038Cathy is a full-time musician, arranger and composer and has been playing fiddle for most of her life.
+GP_038Cathy is a full-time musician, arranger and composer and has been playing violin for most of her life.
 She holds a Music degree (honours) from Trinity College, Dublin, and a Masters in Composition from N.U.I.
 Maynooth.
-She is Musical Director of The Gospel Project, Gardiner Street Gospel Choir, Sandymount Gospel Choir, the Waltons School of Music choir, the Deparment of Enterprise Workplace Choir and the Portmarnock Singers.
-She is on the Artists’ Panel for the National Concert Hall’s Music in Mind programme, and has worked as a choirmaster at the Abbey Theatre , the Gaiety School of Acting, the Civic Theatre and with RTE Radio Drama.
-She has also just been appointed Artist in Residence to Dublin City Council/LYCS for 2022/23 and has been the recipient of a number of Arts Awards including: the Agility Award from the Arts Council of Ireland, Meath County Council Regional Bursary Award, and an EU Connecting Through Creativity Bursary.
-In addition, Cathy maintains a busy schedule as a freelance fiddle player, performing with a great number of traditional, roots and bluegrass bands, including The Whole Hog, as well as the Dublin Symphony Orchestra, among others.
+In addition to her role as Musical Director and performing member of The Gospel Project, Cathy is Musical Director to; Sandymount Gospel Choir, the Waltons School of Music choir, the Department of Enterprise Workplace Choir, the MasterCard workplace choir and the Portmarnock Singers.
+She is on the Artists’ Panel for the National Concert Hall’s Music in Mind programme, and has worked as a choirmaster at the Abbey Theatre, the Gaiety School of Acting, the Civic Theatre and with RTE Radio Drama.
+She was the 2022-2023 Artist in Residence to Dublin City Council/LYCS and has been the recipient of a number of Arts Awards including: the Agility Award from the Arts Council of Ireland, Meath County Council Regional Bursary Award, and an EU Connecting Through Creativity Bursary.
+In addition, Cathy maintains a busy schedule as a freelance violin player, performing with a great number of traditional, roots and bluegrass bands, including The Whole Hog, as well as the Dublin Symphony Orchestra, among others.
 Well-known artists with whom she has performed include the Manic Street Preachers, Mary Coughlan, Bill Whelan, Don Baker and Eleanor McEvoy.
 Cathy’s current EP, Letters to Loved Ones, is available on the MOSCO Label.

 www.cathymcevoy.com